At any stage in criminal proceedings against you in court, you may decide to

 the prosecution intends to prove.
 Counsel gives an outline of the facts and

-of the charges alleged against the accused.
+the charges alleged against the accused.

 - After the opening address to the jury, the prosecution calls witnesses,